khos2ow/worldwind.arc.nasa.gov/content/blog/roadmap.md

 <br>

 For detailed progress on these and other upcoming features, checkout our  [GitHub issues](https://github.com/NASAWorldWind/WebWorldWind/issues).
+You can also see our current feature set in the [Web WorldWind](https://worldwind.arc.nasa.gov/web/features/#anchor) section of this site.

 Please send questions to the NASA WorldWind Product Manager, Endia Irizarry, at [endia.j.irizarry@nasa.gov](mailto:endia.j.irizarry@nasa.gov).